-Current Wildland Fire Danger: Moderate
+Current Wildland Fire Danger: High

 Although some areas of Texas received rain, the state remains in a drought.
 Use caution when outdoors, it only takes one spark.
 Homes near wildland areas are at risk of burning in a wildfire, but a little advance preparation can greatly increase your home’s chance of survival.
 Remove dead vegetation within 30 feet of your house.
 Trim tree branches up from the ground and away from your house.
 Clean needles and dry leaves out of gutters.
 Create a firewise space around your house that is lean, clean, and green.

 Copyright (c) 2013 Jarrell Volunteer Fire Department.
 All rights reserved.
 27-25